RankquantRQ

 The choice to normalize at the reviewer grain rather than the source grain is a df choice.
 A wine publication might have 40 staff critics over 20 years; pooling them into one "source distribution" would throw away the fact that each critic uses a different personal scale.
 Per-reviewer normalization gives us one μu and one σu per critic — finer-grained, more honest.

 The cost: reviewers with few reviews have noisy μ and σ estimates.
 A critic with nu = 2 has df = 1 on σu, which means their σuis essentially a single data point.
-We admit them anyway — but the z-scores they produce are noisy, and that noise propagates to the product-level aggregate, where it widens the SE and lowers the CI-floor.
-Thinness is penalized at the product level, not through exclusion.
+We admit them anyway — but the z-scores they produce are noisy, and that noise propagates to the product-level aggregate, where it widens the SE and pushes the published 90% floor further below the mean.
+If it is the item's whole sample that is thin, the AI-adjusted percentile charges for that directly.
+Thinness is reported and charged at the product level, not handled through exclusion.

-5. Why R3 broadening is a df trade
+5. Why the AI-adjusted figure is a df trade

 6. The t-vs-z question under per-reviewer normalization